karina6188/data-structures-and-algorithms-c-/README.md

 Next navigate to the location you cloned the Repository.

-Double click on the challenges directory then click on ArrayShift directory.
+Double click on the challenges directory.

-Then select and open ArrayShift.sln
+Then select and open the challenges that you want to view.

 ## To Run This Program
 Open the program using Visual Studio and click "Start" button to run this program.